 Of important note, Lyman is also a town of artists.
 Lyman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lyman’s character.

-Lyman is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Lyman is a great place for families with children to consider.
+First of all, many other families with children live here, making Lyman a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lyman has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lyman’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lyman has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lyman a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Lyman overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Lyman, 21.23% have at least a bachelor's degree.
+The education level of Lyman citizens is a little higher than the average for US cities and towns: 21.23% of adults in Lyman have at least a bachelor's degree.

 The per capita income in Lyman in 2022 was $44,368, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $177,472 for a family of four.